dewetblomerus/dewetblomerus.github.io/_posts/2022-04-26-elixir-livebook.md

 1. `iex -S mix` to load the code
 1. `EvaLight.set_color(:pink)`

 She wrote this down but ultimately never used it.
 So I wanted an easier way to do this.
-And then I heard about LiveBook.
+And then I heard about **Livebook**.
 After getting it running on my Raspberry Pi where it is now always running, now she can just visit a bookmarked URL and click to evaluate the code that changes the light color.

 ### How did it turn out?